danesnick/old_website/_posts/2021-02-11-Reevaluating-my-ThemeJournal.markdown

 tags: [minimalism, yearly theme]
 ---

-On January 1, I decided to try a [Yearly Theme](/blog/2021/01/01/2021-resolutions.html) over traditional New Years' resolutions, with a [Theme Journal](/blog/2021/01/08/markdown_theme_journal) to track daily progress.
+On January 1, I decided to try a [Yearly Theme](/blog/2021/01/01/2021-resolutions.html) over traditional New Yearsabout resolutions, with a [Theme Journal](/blog/2021/01/08/markdown_theme_journal) to track daily progress.
 After using this system for ~5 weeks, I decided to give an update on my feelings on the Yearly Theme and also how I'm going to change my approach to it.

 ## I still love the idea of a Yearly Theme